General Guidance on Calculating Indirect Costs

 Indirect Costs

-To recover indirect costs related to an NEH award, your organization must either negotiate an indirect cost rate with its cognizant agency prior to a federal award or elect to use a de minimis rate of 10% of modified total direct costs (MTDC) (2 CFR § 200.414(f)).
-In your application, you must include your project budget and the base, rate, and amount of indirect costs you will recover during period of performance.
+To recover indirect costs related to an NEH award, your organization must either negotiate an indirect cost rate with your “cognizant agency” prior to a federal award or elect to use a de minimis rate of up to 15% of modified total direct costs (MTDC) (see 2 CFR § 200.414(f)).

 Negotiated Indirect Cost Rate Agreements